What to Expect in an Arraignment or Trial

 DENIES the Charges

 This is an acknowledgement of guilt for the actions.
-Next, the court will issue a dispositional order which is an order of the juvenile court determining what is to be done with the juvenile following court proceedings.
+Next, the court may issue a dispositional order during the same hearing or schedule a separate disposition hearing.
+A separate hearing will allow the minor to meet with a probation officer in order to complete any necessary assessments.
+A dispositional order of the juvenile court determines what is to be done to address the minor’s behavior following court proceedings.
 This process is comparable to sentencing in an adult court.
-Read the "Dispositional Hearing" section below for more details as to what the judge may order for the juvenile.
+Read the "Dispositional Hearing" section below for more details as to what the judge may order for the minor.

-If the juvenile denies the charge and pleads "Not true" to the allegations, then a trial will be scheduled.
+If the minor denies the charge and pleads "Not true" to the allegations, then a trial will be scheduled.

 Read Utah Rule of Juvenile Procedure 25 about pleas.